Programs and Annual Events

 For more information or to sign up, please call Jose G. Lara, Apolonia Lozano or Cedric Patterson at 915.591.0800.

 Sun Metro has partnered with several non-profit organizations to provide qualifying youth with free transportation during the summer months in order to attend summer youth programs.

-Sun Metro in conjunction with the Big Brothers and Big Sisters, Boy Scouts, Boys and Girls Club, El Paso Public Library, El Paso Parks & Recreation Centers, El Paso Symphony Orchestra/Tocando Community Music, Fire Power 40, Girl Scouts, Kids eXcel, MCAD, Paso Del Norte Foundation, Reynolds Home, United Way, YMCA and YWCA provides free transportation to qualifying youths enrolled with any of the listed organizations for summer programs between June 1 and August 31.
+Sun Metro—in conjunction with Center Against Sexual & Family Violence, El Paso Center for Children, El Paso Public Library, El Paso Parks & Recreation Centers, El Paso Symphony Orchestra/Tocando Community Music, House of Hope, Museum & Cultural Affairs Department, Project Bravo, Reynolds Home, and the Salvation Army—provides free transportation to qualifying youths enrolled with any of the listed organizations for summer programs between June 1 and August 31.